projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    <https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview>`__ to
    install a new OS on the development computer.

 #.
-Download the information database about all available package updates for
+Download the apt information database about all available package updates for
    your Ubuntu release.
-We'll need it to get the latest tools and libraries used for ACRN builds:
+We'll need it to get the tools and libraries used for ACRN builds:

    .. code-block:: bash